Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 For example, if your static IP is `10.8.2.100`, and your port is the default `8082`, your web address would be `http://10.8.2.100:8082`.
 You can bookmark this address for future access.

 ### Configuration
-Basic settings, such as the IP address and port, can be configured from the _Settings_ tab.
+Core settings, such as the IP address and port, can be configured from the _Settings_ tab.
 These settings may require Hub to be restarted before they take effect.

 Hub enables you to manage and track several types of devices beyond the apps provided by Exhibitera Apps.
 These include projectors, PCs configured to respond to Wake on LAN requests, as well as a category for generic items.
 To add one of these items, click the _Add_ button on the _Components_ tab.

 #### Controlling projectors
 Hub can manage projectors over IP using the PJLink protocol.

 The PJLink protocol returns a defined set of information about the state of the connected projector.
-Each manufacturer implements the protocol slightly differently, so the available information may vary marginally.
+Each manufacturer implements the protocol slightly differently, so the available information may vary a little.

 To configure a PJLink projector, it should have a static IP address.
 Some projectors require a password, which you can also specify here.